-Manhattan woman, 74, punched in face after teens snatch purse, police say
+NYC woman, 74, punched in face after teens snatch purse, police say

 Authorities are looking for two males and a female, 14 to 18 years old